laserpants/baseline-idris/README.md

 To use this library, first [build and install editline](https://github.com/troglobit/editline#build--install).

-Then run <kbd>make</kbd> in this project's root directory to compile the object file.
+Then run <kbd>make</kbd> in this project's root directory to compile the FFI object file.

 ## Usage